 That first verse seems to me to be simply the essence of all prayer, the helpless voice of tiny wisps of transient flesh and bone, pleading to be noticed by their Creator.
 But I would zero in on that phrase, “Thy lovely eye,” which is a nod to a prerequisite of prayer, the praise of God, acknowledging Him not merely as an impersonal power but as someone good and worthy of praise.

 For whether we last the night or no

 This evokes the classic children’s prayer at nighttime:

 Now I lay me down to sleep

 I pray the Lord my soul to keep

 I pray the Lord my soul to take

-Travel as far as you wish, and learn as much as you can, but there is not anything more honest than that, and that’s the same territory Dylan Thomas is occupying here.
+Travel as far as you wish, and learn as much as you can, but there is not anything more honest and without artifice than that prayer, and that’s the same territory Dylan Thomas is occupying here.

 The tune Cerys Matthews sings for these verses is an old one, but she gently varies it to make a kind of bridge with these lines: